DATE OF INVESTMENT | 7 October 2022 and 21 March 2024 |

 Transaction Summary

-Purpose Capital led a $17.44m syndicated investment into Lodestone Energy.
-The syndicate comprised of the Purpose Capital Impact Fund who invested $3.5m and $13.94m in co-investment commitments.
+So far, Purpose Capital has led a $17.44m syndicated investment into Lodestone Energy, over two investment rounds.
+The syndicate comprises of the Purpose Capital Impact Fund who invested $3.5m and $13.94m in co-investment commitments.